Coverage plants to create a wildlife pond habitat:

 - Moist and bog plantings around the outside of the pond water create a wildlife pond habitat.

-- They give the pond a backdrop and setting.
+- These plants give the pond a backdrop and colourful flowers for the bees and butterflies.

 - Create Bug Houses or log piles for overwintering places for wildlife.